OpenCSGs/csghub-installer/docker/README.md

-# CSGHub Docker Quick Deployment
+# CSGHub Docker Quick Deployment (Not applicable to ee edition)

 > **Tips:**
 >